3.3 Funds for which Faculty Members Have Responsibility and Accountability

 Start-up funds are budgeted in accordance with the negotiations that have been agreed upon in hiring new faculty members.
 The institution treats these funds as investments in the academic potential of new faculty members, and therefore expects that the funds be expended appropriately and in a manner that advances the faculty member professionally, and implicitly advances the mission of the institution.
 Capital expenditures, which are anything that purchases or maintains a fixed asset like land, buildings, or equipment, require approval.
 Department Heads have the responsibility to monitor expenditure of start-up funds, and all faculty will be required to provide an accounting and/or justification of expenditures each year during the annual evaluation process.
 Certification reports will be distributed to all faculty that have active accounts.
 Abuse or substantial unapproved deviation from the intended use of these funds will result in the freezing of the account and the discontinuance of further start-up deposits.

-Start-up funds that are not expended within a time period of two years greater than the number of years of start-up disbursement negotiated upon hiring for tenured and tenure-track faculty will be reverted back to the funding source and the account closed.
+Start-up funds that are not expended within the disbursement period negotiated upon hiring for tenured and tenure-track faculty will be reverted back to the funding source and the account closed.
 Upon retirement or resignation of the faculty member, any remaining funds in a PD account will be reverted back to the funding source and the account closed.
 PD accounts will be reviewed and those due to be closed will be closed at the beginning of each academic year.
 Extensions to this time period can be reviewed and approved, if appropriate, by the Provost or their designee.
 Within the first five years, if the tenure clock has stopped, the clock on the start-up funds will also stop.
 Start-up funds for teaching faculty do not expire and PD accounts will remain open.

 Any unspent start-up funds remaining at the end of a given fiscal year (subject to the terms in the above paragraph) shall roll into the subsequent fiscal year for expenditure.